shyleshsunnithan/QR-Code-Generator/README.md

 QR code generator using python.
 Built using tkinter and pyqrcode module.

 * Download the file.
-* Open terminal and locate the folder where the file is present.
+* Open CMD/terminal and locate the folder where the file is present.
 * Run the program.
 * A GUI screen will appear.
 * Type in a URL to the text area.